nd-crane/trusted_ke/README.md

 Created by NLTK

 NLTK ne_chunk takes in a list of POS-tagged tokens as input and creates a parse tree where named entities and their labels are stored as subtrees.
-It recognizes the seven entity types in ACE 2005.
+It recognizes the 6 entity types found in the ACE project.

 Not used by any other tools in the pipeline.